geodynamics/citcoms/README.md

 1. case 26, used by Flament for EBA models
 1. case 27, used by Flament for EBA models
 1. case 28, used by Flament for EBA models
-1. case 112, used by Hassan presumably for plume models(?)
+1. case 112, used by Hassan
-1. case 113, used by Hassan presumably for plume models(?)
+1. case 113, used by Hassan
-1. case 117, used by Hassan presumably for plume models(?)
+1. case 117, used by Hassan
-1. case 118, used by Hassan presumably for plume models(?)
+1. case 118, used by Hassan

 ### Output time (grep for 'DJB TIME')
 1. output data in regular increments of age (Myr) as well as/rather than number of time steps
     - ```storage_spacing_Myr``` (int)
     - if you only want to output data by age (Ma), you should set ```storage_spacing``` to a large integer value in order to suppress the regular time outputs
     - both ```storage_spacing_Myr``` and ```storage_spacing``` can be used together, in which case data is output whenever either one of these output criteria is satisfied.
-1. exit time loop when the model reaches negative ages (currently hard-coded to be <-1 Ma)
+1. exit time loop when the model reaches negative ages (currently hard-coded to be <0 Ma)
     - ```exit_at_present``` (bool)

 ### Extended-Boussinesq modifications (grep for 'DJB EBA')